Meet the team

 Talk to me about: Mapping the impact of your portfolio; impact data and technology.

-Mike provides support to investors as they adopt the IMP norms, and leads the Impact Frontiers initiative – a forum for supporting investors in pioneering new ways to quantitatively and holistically integrate impact alongside financial risk and return in investment practices.
+Mike provides support to investors as they adopt the IMP norms, and leads the Impact Frontiers Collaboration – a forum for supporting investors in pioneering new ways to quantitatively and holistically integrate impact alongside financial risk and return in investment practices.
+In 2020, he led this collaboration to co-author the article “How Investors Can Integrate Social Impact With Financial Performance to Improve Both” in the Stanford Social Innovation Review, as well as an accompanying Investor Handbook.

-Mike holds an MBA with Distinction and an MPA in International Development from Harvard University, as well as a BA from Yale University.
+Mike holds an MBA and an MPA in International Development from Harvard University, as well as a BA from Yale University.

 In a previous life, Mike was a violinist, pianist, and orchestral conductor, and now lives outside of Boston with his wife and two daughters.